emresertoz/PeriodSuite/README.md

 Both have advantages and disadvantages.
 But we recommend that you use the second one only when the first one doesn't terminate.

-If either of these options are set, you can open the notebook `find_path.ipynb` and run the *first* block to see where the singularities of your families lie \(blue points\) and the path of integration \(red lines\).
+If either of these options are set, you can open the notebook `find_path.ipynb` and run the *first* block to see where the singularities of your families lie \(blue points\) and the rectilinear path of integration \(red lines\).

-If you want to edit the integration paths manually, open the file `current.sage` and change the end points of your rectilinear paths by setting `paths`.
+If you want to edit the integration paths manually, open the file `current.sage` and change the end points of your rectilinear paths by editing `paths`.

 ### Straight deformation